 A lot of the user’s guides, printed materials, MSI website, and MSI instructional YouTube videos have very bad grammar and spelling.
 It makes me lose confidence in the product.
 Alienware and Dell are also based in China but they translate their materials very well.

 The task bar clock cannot be forced to synchronize with internet time.
 A really minor gripe is the hourglass circle thing jumps to the left of the screen when initially configuring windows.
 Windows 8 took away the “internet explorer no add ons” feature.
 Windows 8 took away the “notify me of windows update” option.
 For awhile I was getting a little black box in the bottom right corner of internet explorer status bar.
 I turned on the status bar and the zoom information would randomly be black.
 This issue seems to have resolved itself however.
 Windows 8 is flawed in that when I run the Windows Experience Index it cannot register or report my graphics card as 680m due to the optimus technology and Intel graphics.
+My WEI is 7.1 on Windows 8 which grades on a scale of 1.0 to 9.9.
 I tried to run Windows Memory Diagnostics but it freezes.
 It runs fine until it hits 21% on pass 1 of 2 and 10% overall.
 This is a known issue.
 I hope it is due to the newness of Windows 8 and will be resolved eventually.
 I decided to download Mem test 86 as a work around for this glitch.
 It was difficult for me to achieve this.
 I had to change the BIOS setting UEFI to legacy and boot from USB because I downloaded Mem test 86 to a USB memory stick.
 Again, I was unable to burn mem test 86 from the c: drive, I could only create an optical disc from the d: drive.
 Which is why I ended up putting it on a USB stick.
 My laptop did pass mem test 86.
 I would love Windows 8 if I could play solitaire and minesweeper while on the desktop screen.
 This is possible but the games are confined to either the right or left one third or two thirds of your screen.
 I preferred Windows XP games in normal windows dialogue box type floating re-sizable windows.
 In XP I could watch YouTube videos and play minesweeper and really control my screen space to my personal liking and move the minesweeper game all around the screen.
 This is not possible in Windows 8.
 Another negative in Windows 8 is searching.
 In XP, my search string or file tree would remain as I double clicked different files looking for whatever I was searching for.
 In Windows 8, once I double click on a file, it jumps to that file sometimes on desktop or the start screen.
 When I decide this is not what I was searching for, I have to begin my search all over again.
 Sometimes, I can’t remember how I got to that previous screen.
 I had it narrowed down to maybe 3 files and I wanted to do a process of elimination but now I must start over.
 All the Windows 8 “apps” are lame.
 The normal desktop versions are always preferable with much more functionality.
 Thus, all the “apps” are frustrating, constrictive, and lacking in functionality.
 All the apps seem like a waste of time.
 I suppose children live inside their cell phones and are more willing to tolerate lack of functionality on a desktop.
 Older generations were baptized on desktops and are frustrated by “apps” and cell phones.
 The Windows 8 hot corners and charms bar can be annoying.
 Especially, the upper right corner where minimize, maximize, and close are located.
 My cursor often activates the charms bar which then blocks the close button and I have to drag the cursor left to auto hide the charms bar and then approach the close button more cautiously.
 This also happens in the bottom left corner when trying to open internet explorer but the start screen box appears.
 Also, the task bar icon tray cannot be customized in regards to Microsoft one note and other icons.
 My M18x-R2 seemed like a more solid Windows 8 OS than this MSI.
 MSI is occasionally glitchy in internet explorer especially.
 It will be blank or encounter errors and close or recover the page.
+When I delete Internet Explorer browsing history, a yellow message box pops up at the bottom of the screen stating Internet Explorer has completed deleting the browsing history.
+This box only pops up sporadically.
+Maybe I’m not waiting long enough for the box to pop up.
 Alienware offered McAfee anti-virus which was constrictive with some web sites.
 MSI uses Norton which seems a little looser with websites or at least doesn’t scare me with it’s little warnings or choices in a weird “choose your own adventure” kind of way.
 While McAfee seemed less intrusive overall, it was more picky with some websites.
 Norton seems more like a many tentacled monster reaching into every corner of my laptop and yet hasn’t blocked me as much as McAfee in alienware.

 I am much more confident in Dells tech support, refund policies, hours of operation, warranty service, etc. MSI laptops must be purchased through retailers like Amazon and the refund policy is a little more vague.
 Alienware can be purchased directly from Dell.